 Using Chopsticks in Japan

-The hashi, those 2 sticks that are the Japanese utensils, have their specific rules.
-It is not good to cross them when holding food.
-The general custom is to hold the rice bowl with your left hand and use your right hand to pick up food with the hashi.
+Hashi, the two wooden sticks that are the Japanese eating utensils, come with their own set of rules.
+Crossing them while holding food is considered impolite.
+The usual custom is to hold the rice bowl with your left hand and use your right hand to pick up food with the hashi.

 Also read: Hashi – Tips and Rules on How to Use and Hold Chopsticks